Mediation Works

 Communication: The transfer of messages by speech, signals, writing or other action.

-Interests: A party’s needs, concerns, hopes and fears: in essence, what’s important to them.
+Interests: A party’s needs, wants, concerns, hopes and fears: in essence, what’s important to them.

 Options: All of the possible ways in which the parties might satisfy their interests together.